 Malta, a jewel in the heart of the Mediterranean, is not just known for its stunning beaches, historic architecture, and crystal-clear waters.
-This small but culturally rich island is also home to a calendar packed with vibrant festivals and events that celebrate its history, traditions, and modern creativity.
+This small but culturally rich island is also home to a vibrant calendar of festivals and events that reflect its unique blend of history, tradition, and modernity.
 Whether you're a history buff, a music lover, or someone who enjoys immersing yourself in local culture, Malta's festivals offer something for everyone.
 Here's your ultimate guide to experiencing the best of Malta's lively celebrations.

 When: February (before Lent)